 Mesothelioma Survival Rates by Gender

 Mesothelioma is almost exclusive to white individuals, who make up 95 percent of patients.
 This vast difference may be in large part because black and Hispanic individuals are less likely to be diagnosed with any type of cancer, mesothelioma included.
-Data from Surveillance, Epidemiology, and End Results (SEER) state that African Americans and Hispanics account for only 8 percent of all cancer diagnoses.
+Data from SEER state that African-Americans and Hispanics account for only 8 percent of all cancer diagnoses.